 Client -> Subscription <- Check -> Event -> Filter -> Mutator -> Handler

-• Subscription: Clients and checks are matched together through a subscription.
-This can be fairly analogous to a template in other monitoring software since you decide which check to run in a subscription and then you subscribe clients to it.
+.
+This can be fairly analogous to a template in other monitoring software since you decide which check to run in a subscription and then you subscribe clients to it. - Check: A

-• Check: A check, for checking things like resource usage or anything you can think of.
+, for checking things like resource usage or anything you can think of. - Event: An

-• Event: An event is generated every time a check is done.
-It’s the result of the check, positive or negative, there’s always going to be one.
+is generated every time a check is done.
+It’s the result of the check, positive or negative, there’s always going to be one. - Filter: A

-• Filter: A filter is a way to decide which event is going to be triggering notifications (handler execution).
+is a way to decide which event is going to be triggering notifications (handler execution). - Mutator: A

-• Mutator: A mutator is run after a filter and modifies the event data.
-This can be useful if your handler expects additional information not usually found in the event.
+is run after a filter and modifies the event data.
+This can be useful if your handler expects additional information not usually found in the event. - Handler: A

 I encourage going through the official documentation to get a better understanding of each component.